BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 ```json
 conda install seaborn
 ```
-into into the Command Prompt Window.
+into the Command Prompt Window.
 This should currently look like this:

 ![](imgs/6_install_seaborn.png)